 Physicists try to tell us that the charges of electricity are not energy,

 and that a flow of charges is not a flow of energy.
-But then what is an
+But then what's an

-electric current?
-Under the definition of "electricity" used by all the
+definition of "electricity" used by all the non-scientists, an electric

 Huh?
 Confused?
 You SHOULD be confused.
-There's something wrong
+There's something very wrong

 Note: my above statements about electricity and energy would be accepted